- Preventative Care

 We are able to provide all of our patients with routine preventative care.
 This includes well exams, which are used to detect early signs of health problems.
 Our annual exams include a pap smear for women and a prostate check for men.
 Highlands Family Medicine also provides screening tests, including bloodwork, health education, and immunizations to patients of all ages.

 Our highly trained providers are able to perform any care management you need for chronic health conditions.
 Our providers will check bloodwork and answer your questions regarding your overall health.
 The most common chronic health conditions include high blood pressure, asthma, high cholesterol, diabetes, arthritis, heart disease, and various other conditions.
 We are also able to perform procedures in our office including skin surgeries.
 All procedures require a consult in which your provider will discuss your history and medical needs.
-We are lucky to have Dr. Olsen who performs vasectomies here in the office.

 Our providers also are trained to diagnose and treat diseases and problems specific to old age.
 Our providers are all experienced in dealing with illnesses that come with old age, and are able to care for our elderly patients’ unique needs.